cheng-yeh/MindTransformer/README.md

 ```

 > *Note: For reproducing our main results (in English), the script specifically targets the `annotation/EN` and `derivatives/sub-EN*` subfolders.*
+> *Note: We strongly recommend going through [llms_brain_lateralization](https://github.com/l-bg/llms_brain_lateralization) for the dataset preparation and preprocessing since this repository is where we adopt the code for the data pipeline.*

 #### 3. Word Embeddings (GloVe)